-Our practice is diverse, spanning the financing continuum-from private placements, to IPOs, to 144A and Reg S offerings, to continuous issuance programs, like MTN and CP programs, to derivatives, structured products and structured finance and securitization transactions.
+Our practice is diverse, spanning the financing continuum-from private placements, to initial public offerings, to Rule 144A and Regulation S offerings, to continuous issuance programs, such as medium-term note and commercial paper programs, to derivatives, structured products and structured finance and securitization transactions.
 We also represent issuers and SPACs on initial business combinations, as well as advising in connection with SPAC PIPE transactions, and related matters.